vmware-archive/vmware-cloud-director-ui-components/projects/ng-live-docs/README.md

 -   Generate the compodoc by running compodoc -p tsconfig.json in your relevant library.
 -   Add this generated folder to the assets of your Angular app
--   Pass an extra argument to NgLiveDocsModule.forRoot to indicate the the URL of compodoc assets
+-   Pass an extra argument to NgLiveDocsModule.forRoot to indicate the URL of compodoc assets